read()

 struct that holds the next price valuebud

-: mapping from address
+: mapping fromaddress

-; whitelists feed readersusr
+; whitelists feed readers

 such that wards[usr] == 1